mccharley/Link_shortner/README.md

 # Link_shortner
- a simple URL shortener to get you going.
+ A simple URL shortner which lets a web user shortern a weblink for easy probagation over protocols that place limits to lenght of user input

  Test your short link using the URL string: http://localhost/link_shortner/index.php?shortlink